1: How do I sign up for DRC Services?

-Answer: A high school plan, whether IEP or 504, governs the high school setting.
-When you enroll at the DRC, a DRC counselor will meet with you to determine your current functional limitations and, through an interactive process, decide on accommodations.
-Your high school document is just that, a document for the high school environment.
-You may or may not have similar accommodations in the college setting.
+Answer: Maybe.
+A high school plan (IEP or 504) governs the high school setting.
+A DRC counselor will meet with you to determine your current functional limitations and work with you on developing accommodations for the college setting.

 4. My disability is not “visible”, do I still qualify?

 Answer: Yes.
 The DRC serves many hidden disabilities such as:

 - Chronic illness (e.g., AIDS, cancer, Lyme disease, etc.)

 5. Do students have to pay any fees for accommodations or services?